-Our recommendation is a Drip Acclimation Method, being considered the most effective and advanced method towards sensitive fish such as Angelfish, Anthias, Wrasses, Invertebrates and others. it allows for a much smoother transition. (severe stress or trauma may result from sudden changes on salinity).
+Our recommendation is a Drip Acclimation Method, being considered the most effective and advanced method towards sensitive fish such as Angelfish, Anthias, Wrasses, Invertebrates and others. it allows for a much smoother transition. (severe stress or trauma may result from sudden changes).

 Step by step Acclimation Procedure: